Fact Check: RNC and Trump campaign robocalls urge Republicans to vote absentee by falsely claiming Democrats oppose it - Local News 8

 Trump’s daughter-in-law uses a similar script in her robocall, encouraging listeners to use the absentee ballot sent to voters from the Trump campaign, before accusing “radical Democrats” of playing politics during the coronavirus pandemic.

-According to data from NoMoRobo, an anti-robocall protection app, the Lara Trump robocall, delivered via dozens of different phone numbers, was made 53.8 million times across the US in September alone.
+According to data from Nomorobo, an anti-robocall protection app, both robocall messages were estimated to be made 77.4 million times across the US in September alone.
+Those calls were delivered via 53 different phone numbers.
+The call volumes are estimated across the US based on the sampling of calls that Nomorobo sees, according to Aaron Foss, the app’s founder.
+The data does not indicate how many people listened to the call (or for how long if they did).

-The data shows that calls were focused on key battleground election states, including Ohio, North Carolina, Pennsylvania and Florida.
-A large number of calls were also made into Texas and Virginia.
+The data shows that the calls were focused on key battleground election states, including Ohio, North Carolina, Pennsylvania and Florida.
+A large number of calls were also made into Texas, Georgia and Virginia, states seen as important to win by both political parties.

 Facts First: Both robocalls are littered with misinformation.
 Experts say there is little difference between absentee ballots and voting-by-mail.
 There is no evidence that voting by mail leads to widespread fraud and abuse.
 It is also false to suggest that Democrats prefer universal voting-by-mail to absentee ballots.

-Note: This story has been updated to include more data on the robocalls.